You say your faith is your #1 priority, but is it really?

 1. Decide that You Want Your Faith to Be Your Top Priority

 Making God your #1 priority isn’t easy, and it doesn’t happen automatically.
 Instead, you really have to decide that you’re going to make God #1.

 Ask yourself right now: Do you really want to put God first in your life?
 (Be honest!)
 What would you have to give up if you truly put God first?
 What would you have to do that you maybe don’t want to?
 What would you have to change?
 Are these changes that you’re willing to make?

 2. Get the Resources You Need

 Once you decide “Yes, I am in!
 I know the costs, but they don’t matter.
 I’m IN,” it’s time to start gathering the resources you need.

 This could be any number of things.

-You’ll want to start with prayer, obviously, and a Bible is a must.
+You’ll want to start with prayer, obviously, and learning how to read the Bible is a must.
 But what else do you need?
 What resources would help you overcome your obstacles to truly grow in faith?

 - Are past hurts or current hardships making it difficult to trust God?
-Maybe you need to grab Trusting God’s Plan, a book I wrote to help you understand God’s plan for your life, recognize God at work in your life, and learn how to live out God’s plan for your life, practically speaking.
+You might want to grab, Trusting God’s Plan — a book I wrote to help you understand God’s plan for your life, recognize God at work in your life, and learn how to live out God’s plan for your life, practically speaking.

 3. Surround Yourself With Others Who Will Motivate You